 For non-bargaining employees, the maximum number of unused sick hours which may be carried over from one calendar year to the next is 960.

-Upon non-disciplinary separation or retirement, the City will cash out up to \$1,500 of the employee's accrued and unused sick leave for those employees with 15 years of service.
-The total amount cashed out increases to \$2,000 for employees with 20 or more years of service.
-Employees who take normal non-disability retirement may receive a cash-out of accrued and unused sick leave up to \$2,000.
+Upon non-disciplinary separation or retirement, the City will cash out up to \$4,000 of the employee's accrued and unused sick leave for those employees with 6-10 years of service.
+The total amount cashed out increases to \$8,000 for employees with 11-20 years of service with non-disciplinary separation or retirement.
+Employees that have provided 21+ years of service will be eligible to receive up to \$10,000 upon non-disciplinary separation or retirement.

 For the West Richland Police Association bargaining unit, Paid Time Off (PTO) leave may accumulate up to 1,500 hours during the calendar year with a maximum of 1,200 hours carried over annually.
-Upon nondisciplinary separation of employment with adequate notice given, employees shall receive and be paid a sum equal to fifty percent of the number of accrued and unused PTO leave hours up to a maximum cash out of 600 hours.
+Upon non-disciplinary separation of employment with adequate notice given, employees shall receive and be paid a sum equal to fifty percent of accrued and unused PTO leave hours up to a maximum cash out of 600 hours.

 Payments are recognized as expenditures when paid.
-The accompanying Schedule of Liabilities (09) provides the activity on the City's compensated absences for the fiscal year through December 31, 2022.
+The accompanying Schedule of Liabilities (09) provides the activity on the City's compensated absences for the fiscal year through December 31, 2023.